 With political unrest and violence becoming an unfortunate way of life, the U.S. State Department is warning American travelers to avoid travel to the country of Venezuela, including the capital of Caracas.
 The situation has gotten so bad, several airlines have stopped flying to Venezuela.
 Do not travel to Venezuela due to crime, civil unrest, poor health infrastructure, kidnapping, and the arbitrary arrest and detention of U.S. citizens.

+According to the State Department travel advisory (Level 4: Do Not Travel), political unrest and protests often lead to escalating violence between protesters and police, resulting in deaths and arrests.
 The warning cautions: "Demonstrations typically elicit a strong police and security force response that includes the use of tear gas, pepper spray, water cannons and rubber bullets against participants, and occasionally devolve into looting and vandalism."
 Additionally, gangs have been known to incite violence against individuals, ranging from muggings to murder.

 The vibrant and historic capital of Colombia, Bogota is an industrial international city located in the heart of the nation.
 Known for producing some of the world's finest coffee and beautiful flowers, thousands of Americans visit Bogota and rural Colombia every year for cultural studies, volunteer work, and tourism.
 However, many who make plans to see this destination may not understand that it is also one of the most dangerous destinations for western travelers.

-U.S. Government employees are not allowed to use buses, and only travel during the day, while visitors are cautioned to pay attention to their surroundings and keep a personal safety plan.
+U.S. Government employees are not allowed to use buses and must travel by air during the day, while visitors are cautioned to pay attention to their surroundings and keep a personal safety plan.